CuriouslyCory/ffxiii-bot/docs/route-mapping.md

 ## Overview

-The Route Mapping system allows the FFXIII bot to navigate the open world autonomously by following a sequence of visual landmarks.
-Since the game does not provide accessible coordinate data, this system relies on computer vision (Template Matching) to recognize specific visual features in the environment and orient the character towards them.
+The Route Mapping system allows the FFXIII bot to navigate the open world autonomously.
+The system now supports two distinct navigation methods:
+1.  **Landmark Routing**: Visual navigation using template matching to recognize environment features.
+2.  **Keylog Routing**: Time-based replay of user inputs (movement and camera).

 ## Core Concepts

-### 1. Visual Landmarks
+### 1. Visual Landmarks (Landmark Routing)
-Instead of (x, y) coordinates, a "node" in a path is a 150x150 pixel image of a distinct object or texture in the game world (e.g., a specific rock, a signpost, a distant mountain peak).
+A "node" in a path is a 150x150 pixel image of a distinct object or texture in the game world.
+The bot navigates by finding these targets on screen, centering them, and moving forward.

-### 2. The Path
+### 2. Keylog Events (Keylog Routing)
-A route is simply an ordered list of these landmarks.
-The bot navigates by:
-1. Finding the current target landmark on screen.
-2. Rotating the camera to center the landmark.
-3. Moving forward while keeping it centered.
-4. Scanning for the *next* landmark in the list.
-5. Seamlessly switching targets when the next one becomes visible.
+A route consists of a precise timeline of key press and release events.
+-   **Movement**: WASD keys.
+-   **Camera**: Numpad keys (2, 4, 6, 8) mapped to the Right Analog Stick.
+    -   `2`: Pan Down
+    -   `8`: Pan Up
+    -   `4`: Pan Left
+    -   `6`: Pan Right
+-   **Overlap Support**: The system records overlapping inputs (e.g., holding `W` to run while tapping `6` to look right), ensuring complex movement patterns are replicated faithfully.

 ## Usage Guide